Loading...

 Funded Futures Family enforces a 40% consistency rule — no single day can account for more than 40% of your total earnings.
 TradersLaunch has no such rule, giving you freedom to have outsized winning days without penalty.

-For beginners, Funded Futures Family has an edge thanks to more forgiving drawdown.
+For beginners, Funded Futures Family has an edge thanks to lower challenge fee, more forgiving drawdown.
 These features reduce the pressure while you are still developing consistency.
 That said, both firms are viable — the best choice depends on your specific trading approach and budget.

 Data is updated regularly but may not reflect the latest changes.
 Always verify current pricing and rules on each firm's official website before making a decision.